vluzko/dependency-hell/README.md

 ## Caveats
 *Be careful*.
-There's a fair amount of magic going on here, debugging it will *not* be fun.
+There's a fair amount of magic going on here, debugging it won't be fun.

-* DO NOT create a condition with a side-effect.
-Mutating one of the function arguments (or the return value) should be fine, but anything else is a *bad* idea.
-* Honestly you should avoid creating conditions that mutate either.
-Just stick to pure expressions.
-* If your argument names clash with anything in the namespace of the dependently decorator, the code will raise an exception.
+* DO NOT write unpure conditions.
+The arguments are not copied, if your condition mutates one of them it will remain mutated.
+* Don't wrap performance critical functions.
 * Don't do anything tricky.
 If you're messing with python internals or doing anything hacky, don't use this library.
-* Currently this is mostly untested, don't use it in anything that matters.